netdata/netdata/docs/GettingStarted.md

 - the theme you use,
 - etc.

-are all sent over to other netdata server, to allow you troubleshoot cross-server performance issues easily.
+are all sent over to other Netdata server, to allow you troubleshoot cross-server performance issues easily.

 ## Starting and stopping Netdata